Past Perfect Spanish Tense: Rules, Conjugations & Examples

 If you want to be able to talk about the past in Spanish, you must understand how to use the past perfect indicative tense.
 Here are some key points you should know:

-• The past perfect refers to things that happened before a past time frame or a prior action.
+- This perfect tense refers to things that happened before a past time frame or a prior action.

 Now that you know how to conjugate and use the Spanish past perfect tense, you should put your knowledge to practice by taking this past perfect quiz.